alexdelifer/i915-nolvds/README.md

 ```
 sudo make uninstall
 ```
-Q: Why does this download the entire linux git repo?

-A: Because it makes it easy to `git fetch` and `git checkout v4.20.0` or whatever new kernel version is out.
-Then I just repatch it and we're back in action.
-If anybody cares, I have a version that downloads a tar.xz from kernel.org and uses that, but I prefer this method.

 Note: This was tested on Arch Linux on a Taobao X220, your mileage may vary.